robinpurvis0/Robin-Purvis-Portfolio/Game Data Website/README.md

   - Users can search Games.

 ## More Information and Screenshots
-Please refer to the "Car Data Website Information and Screenshots" pdf to learn more about the website and see pictures of the user interface.
+Please refer to the "Game Data Website Information and Screenshots" pdf to learn more about the website and see pictures of the user interface.
 The code and SQL queries used are included.

 ## Technology Used
   - SQL